Summer bouquet. Beautiful multi colored fresh flower arrangement. Birthday bouquet made of summer flowers photographed outdoors.

 Drive Time from Charlottesville: ~35 minutes

-While best known for its sprawling corn maze and fresh produce, Liberty Mills Farm also offers a delightful U-pick flower experience during the summer months—perfect for combining multiple family-friendly activities in one visit.
+While best known for its sprawling corn maze and fresh produce, Liberty Mills Farm also offers a delightful U-pick flower experience during the summer months.
+It’s a perfect spot for combining multiple family-friendly activities in one visit.

 Drive Time from Charlottesville: ~35 minutes